tangrams/tangram-docs/pages/Tangram-Setup.md

 ## Script Tag Setup

-Tangram-JS is a JavaScript library designed for use in [Leaflet](http://leaflet.org) maps.
+Tangram JS is a JavaScript library designed for use in [Leaflet](http://leaflet.org) maps.

 The [latest release of Tangram](github.com/tangrams/tangram/releases) can be included in your web page with a `script` tag: